jeevankoiri10/bootcamp/Readme.md

 # HTML Learnings
 Learnt about the HTML
+- HTML Defines the structure of your website. - Jargons: html tags and attributes
 - built the zerodha landing page in warmup/html/index.html
-- learnt about html tags and attributes
 - learnt about the span and div. span takes least space as possible
 - some common tags like `<html>` , `<head>`, `<img src="">`, `<a href="">`, `</a>`
 - metadata tags `<title>`